francescodc87/ipaPy2/README.md

-This feature is clustered with feature id=1, which most likely annotation is L-Proline M+H. As expected, considering the adducts connections the 'post Gibbs' probability associated with L-Proline 2M+H is significantly higher.
+This feature is clustered with feature id=1, the most likely annotation of which is L-Proline M+H. As expected, considering the adducts connections the 'post Gibbs' probability associated with L-Proline 2M+H is significantly higher than the alternative.

 **6. Computing posterior probabilities integrating biochemical connections**

-The IPA method can also update the probabilities associated to each possible annotations by also considering all possible connections.
+The IPA method can also update the probabilities associated to each possible annotations by considering all possible biochemical connections.

-Before doing so, it is necessary to provide a pandas dataframe reporting which compounds can be consired biochemically related.
+Before doing so, it is necessary to provide a pandas dataframe reporting which compounds can be considered biochemically related.
-The function Compute_Bio() can be used to compute such dataframe.
+The function Compute_Bio() can be used to compute such a dataframe.
 The help() provides a detailed description of this function: